Rague0711/kib3-stupro-ss-22/jupyter/StudentDocumentation.md

 To save a notebook you can either press file at the top and then select it manually or press "Ctrl + S".\
 ![saveNotebook](images/saveNotebook.png)
 If you want to reload a notebook after you have already made changes yourself, you have to save it under a different name first.
-This can be done again above under the tab file or with "Ctrl + Shift + S".\
+This can be done again above under the tab "File" or with "Ctrl + Shift + S".\
 After that you have to delete the old one and click the reset button at the bottom.\
 ![resetButton](images/resetButton.png)
 If you want to download a notebook, click again on file and then on download.
 Now you have the file locally on your computer.